p2pu/course-in-a-box/how/index.markdown

 layout: page
 ---

-This course is an experiment in leveraging GitHub to collaboratively take a course.

 ## Signing up
 To sign up for this course you need to fork this repository and submit a pull request.
 We hope you've already done this.
 Making edits in your own version and submitting pull requests are the basic way that this course will work.